-- Hardware: Any Power Macintosh computer or Apple Workgroup Server with a G3, 604e, 604, or 601 microprocessor, or a 6500 series computer with a 603e microprocessor.
-Your computer should be set up and connected to your network. - To use the AppleTalk multihoming feature of AppleShare IP, your computer must have a Peripheral Component Interface (PCI) expansion slot.
+■ Hardware: Any Power Macintosh computer, iMac, or Macintosh Server with a PowerPCTM G3, 604e, 604, or 601 microprocessor, or a 6500 series computer with a 603e microprocessor.

+Your computer should be set up and connected to your network.

+To use the AppleTalk multihoming feature of AppleShare IP, your computer must have a Peripheral Component Interface (PCI) expansion slot.
 Computers with a 601 processor and NuBusTM slots cannot use AppleTalk multihoming.
-On networks where AppleTalk services are heavily used, AppleTalk multihoming can significantly reduce traffic and increase the speed of the Web & File Server. - The AppleShare IP Print Server works only with AppleTalk-compatible LaserWriter printers, other PostScriptTM printers that support the Apple LaserWriter 8 printer driver, and TCP-compatible printers that support the LPD/LPR protocol. - Disk space: You need approximately 75 megabytes (MB) of disk space to install all of the AppleShare IP software.
+On networks where AppleTalk services are heavily used, AppleTalk multihoming can significantly reduce traffic and increase the speed of the Web & File Server.

+The AppleShare IP Print Server works only with AppleTalk-compatible LaserWriter printers, other PostScript[TM] printers that support the Apple LaserWriter 8 printer driver, and TCP-compatible printers that support the LPD/LPR protocol.

+Disk space: You need approximately 75 megabytes (MB) of disk space to install all of the AppleShare IP software.

-- Memory: You need 48 MB of random access memory (RAM) with virtual memory turned on to run all of the AppleShare IP server programs simultaneously.
-To run all of the AppleShare IP servers without turning on virtual memory, you need a minimum of 64 MB of RAM. - System software: Mac OS 8.5 is recommended and provided with your AppleShare IP software.
-TCP Filter software requires Mac OS 8.5; all other features require Mac OS 8.1 or later.
-Installation instructions for Mac OS 8.5 are provided on page 13 of this book, and in the Mac OS 8.5 Installation Manual that came with your software.
+- Memory: You need 64 MB of random-access memory (RAM) with virtual memory turned on to run all of the AppleShare IP server programs simultaneously.
+To run all of the AppleShare IP servers without turning on virtual memory, you need a minimum of 80 MB of RAM. - System software: Mac OS 8.6, provided with your AppleShare IP software, is required.
+Installation instructions for Mac OS 8.6 are provided on page 13 of this book, and in the Mac OS 8.6 Installation Manual that came with your software.